Masahiro-jobson/AI-email-writer-frontend/README.md

   to make getter, setter, and constructor in this class.<br/>
    EmailGeneratorController has @RequestMapping, which sets the endpoint to "/api/email".
 In that class, EmailGeneratorService object is created.
 In other way, Constructor of the EmailGeneratorController is created automatically because of @AllArgsConstructor (With this annotation, EmailGenratorService bean object is created in the arguments and passed through).<br/>
    ResponseEntity<String> is a class and return type (Spring Framework) of gnerateEmail method. @RequestBody inject the function of conversion from JSON to JAVA object, which refers to EmailRequest class in the arguments.
 The response variable stores the generateEmailReply method of emailGeneratorService class with the parenthesis "emailRequest".
 And return "response" String variable with .ok method of ResponseEntity.BodyBuilder.<br/>
+   For using Backend as an application, I used render.com allowing users to make Website.
+To deploy Spring project in the website, I packed all packages into Dockerfile and deploy it to the website.
+Before making Docker file, made "email-writer-0.0.1-SNAPSHOT.jar" file by executing "mvn clean package -DskipTests".
+I spent lots of time to extract .jar file because there are lots of errors that I had to find out.

   <h1>Frontend(React)</h1>
    In the Frontend side, I used React framework with Vite.
 I mainly made 5 useState hooks including emailContent, tone, generatedReply, loading, error. <br/>